lanachiad/console-hp-quiz/README.md

   -----Expert Level-----

+  8. **It originally said to choose a random question (see below), but I chose to loop through all the questions that I had and then end the quiz after all questions had been asked**

-  8. After you display the result, display the next random question, so that the game never ends.
+     After you display the result, display the next random question, so that the game never ends.
 HINT: write a function for this and call it right after displaying the result